zsarge/zsarge.github.io/content/blog/xz-hack-activity.md

 > [Note:](https://github.com/dguerri/exploits-collection/blob/main/xz-5.6.1-backdoor/README.md)
 > The ed448 key pair is generated from a random seed.
 Info on the key and its seed are printed out and stored in `/exploit/ed448info.txt`

-We want to get the seed that it randomly generated during setup.
-In the real world, this is reminiscent of the private key that only the original creators of the exploit have.
+We want to get the key and seed that it randomly generated during setup.
+In the real world, this would be the private key that only the original creators of the exploit have.

 ```bash
 # this extracts the seed from the information printed during the challenge setup